Next plc: Wages controversy

-In May 2014, the Living Wage Foundation bought Next shares and attended the annual general meeting in an attempt to persuade the company to pay at least £6.70 and become one of the UK's 700 living wage employers.
+In May 2014, the Living Wage Foundation bought Next shares and attended the annual general meeting in an attempt to persuade the company to pay at least £7.65 and become one of the UK's 700 living wage employers.
 Next was targeted because it claimed to be a good employer and was thriving.
 Professor Sir George Bain, who set the minimum wage in 1999, said employers could afford to pay much more but acknowledged enforcement could cause unemployment in the retail sector.

 In October 2014, the company was one of several retailers criticised by journalist Janice Turner in The Times for failing to pay what she described as a living wage.
 Turner further argued UK taxpayers pay £28 billion to low-paid workers through tax credits, and retail companies – which have the highest proportion of low paid workers – are exploiting austerity and effectively adding staff wages to the UK welfare bill.
 When asked to explain the salaries of lower-wage workers despite large profits, a Next spokesperson replied that the company had thirty applicants for every job advertised.

+Next (Ireland), Next Germany, and further acquisitions

+In September 2018, the company's Irish operations profits were separated from Next plc.
+Next (Ireland) Ltd was formally established to focus on the distribution of products in its physical stores and its online store in the Republic of Ireland.
+At the same time, Next Germany was established.
+In November 2022, it was announced Next had acquired the London-headquartered furniture retailer, Made.com, which in the same month had gone into administration.
+In December 2022, the company entered into a joint venture with Tom Joule to buy The Joules Group out of administration for £34 million.
+Tom Joule retained 26% of the equity in the business.

+In March 2023, it was announced Next had acquired vintage fashion and homeware retailer Cath Kidston out of administration for £8.5 million.
+The acquisition meant Next had bought the brand name, domain names and intellectual property, but remaining stock was to be sold off by administrators and the four Cath Kidston stores (London, York, Ashford, and Cheshire Oaks) were to shut.
+According to research of the Helena Kennedy Center for International Justice, the Progressive Alliance of Socialists and Democrats in the European Parliament, and further institutions published in December 2023, the company makes use of forced labour of Uyghurs provided by the China-based supplier Beijing Guanghua Textile Group.